Skip to content

 10 是偶数

-One point worth noting is that the parameter type of the print_result function is const std::string& rather than std::string.
-Here, & means pass-by-reference, avoiding the overhead of copying the string; const indicates that the function won't modify this string internally.
-Although we won't formally cover the details of pass-by-reference until the next chapter, this pattern is extremely common in real-world code, so just get used to seeing it for now.
+One point worth noting is that the parameter type of the print_result function is const std::string& instead of std::string.
+Here, & indicates pass-by-reference, avoiding the overhead of copying the string, while const indicates that the function will not modify this string.
+Although the details of pass-by-reference will be formally explained in the next chapter, this pattern is extremely common in actual code, so just get used to seeing it for now.

 Try It Yourself